 How accurate is AI extraction compared to manual decision logging?

-With a well-tuned prompt and 3–5 few-shot examples from your own transcripts, extraction accuracy can reach roughly 85–90% precision on decision identification — though this varies by transcript quality and meeting style.
-Individual field accuracy varies: the decision and date fields tend to be most reliable, while review_trigger is typically the hardest to extract and benefits most from human review during the first weeks.
-Treat these as starting-point estimates and measure against your own ground truth.
+With a tuned prompt and 3-5 few-shot examples from your own transcripts, precision lands around 85-90% on decision identification.
+That number varies by transcript quality and meeting style.
+Field-level accuracy splits: decision and date are reliable.
+Review_trigger is the hardest field and benefits most from human review during the first weeks.
+Treat any external benchmark as a starting estimate.
+Measure against your own ground truth.

 What transcript sources work best with this workflow?

-Any service that produces timestamped, speaker-attributed transcripts works well.
-Otter.ai, Fireflies.ai, and Google Meet's built-in transcription all produce usable output.
-The key requirement is speaker attribution — knowing who said what is critical for identifying the decider field.
+Anything that produces timestamped, speaker-attributed transcripts.
+Otter.ai, Fireflies.ai, Google Meet's built-in transcription — all usable.
+The hard requirement is speaker attribution.
+Without knowing who said what, the decider field is unreliable, and a record without a decider is half a record.

-How do you prevent the decision database from becoming another graveyard?
+How do you keep the registry from becoming another graveyard?

-The review trigger mechanism is specifically designed to prevent this.
-Unlike static documentation, triggered reviews actively surface records when conditions change.
-Combined with a searchable dashboard and Slack notifications for triggered reviews, the system stays alive because it reaches out to people rather than waiting to be found.
+The review-trigger mechanism is the answer.
+Static documentation rots.
+Triggered reviews push records back into view when conditions change.
+Pair the registry with a searchable dashboard and Slack notifications, and the system reaches out to people instead of waiting to be found.
+Reach-out is the difference.

 Can this work for async decisions made in Slack or email?

-Yes, with modifications.
-The extraction prompt needs adjustment for written communication patterns versus spoken ones.
-Async decisions tend to be more explicit (people write 'Decision: we will do X') which actually makes extraction easier.
-The main challenge is identifying the right message threads to process.
+Yes, with prompt adjustments.
+Written communication patterns differ from spoken ones.
+Async decisions tend to be more explicit — people write "Decision: we're doing X" — which makes extraction easier.
+The harder problem is identifying the right threads to process.
+Channel filters and role-based selectors handle most of it.

-What is the minimum team size where this adds value?
+What is the minimum team size where this earns its keep?

-Teams of 8-10 people start seeing meaningful return.
-Below that, institutional memory tends to be held in a few heads and informal communication is enough.
-Above 8-10, the combinatorial explosion of who-knows-what makes systematic capture worthwhile.
-For organizations above 50 people, it is close to essential.
+Around 8-10 people is where return starts showing up.
+Below that, institutional memory lives in a few heads and informal communication is enough — you do not need a system when the whole team fits in one Slack DM.
+Above 8-10, the combinatorial explosion of who-knows-what makes systematic capture worth building.
+For distributed orgs above 50, it is close to mandatory.

-Records without review triggers become static documentation.
-The trigger is what makes the system proactive rather than passive.
+Records without triggers default to static documentation.
+The trigger is what makes the system push instead of wait.

-Vague triggers like 'if things change' cannot be evaluated by the scanner agent.
-The trigger must reference a specific, measurable condition.
+Vague triggers like "if things change" cannot be evaluated by the scanner.
+The trigger references a specific, measurable condition or it is not a trigger.

 Prompt drift is real.
-Models change, meeting culture changes, new jargon appears.
-Monthly measurement prevents silent degradation.
+Models change, meeting culture changes, jargon shifts.
+Monthly measurement is the only thing that stops silent degradation.
+Skip it and you will only notice when trust has already collapsed.